nhatuhoang91/azalea/README.md

 # azalea
-Azalea is a randomly stranger video chat.
+Azalea is a random stranger video chat.
 The video call feature is peer-to-peer using WebRTC.